Key Takeaways

 Have you ever said the wrong thing at the wrong time to the wrong person?
 Or maybe you’ve blurted out something you wish you would have kept to yourself.
 If so, you’re far from alone.
 Oversharing is something everyone does from time to time.
 But if you have ADHD and you’re struggling with frequent oversharing or other forms of impulse control, help is available.

 At Rula, we work with an extensive network of therapists who specialize in treating mental health concerns of all kinds.
 When you need support, you can use our therapist-matching program to find an in-network therapist you can meet with via a convenient virtual appointment.
-In just a few minutes, you can find the right provider for your needs and make your first appointment as early as this week.
+In just a few minutes, you can find the right provider for your needs and make your first appointment as soon as tomorrow.